ScilifelabDataCentre/dds_web/SPRINTLOG.md

 - Fix bug: Users should be able to release the project once and extend / rerelease the project twice ([#1619](https://github.com/ScilifelabDataCentre/dds_web/pull/1619))
 - Add labelling instructions to a specific doc in the repository ([#1616](https://github.com/ScilifelabDataCentre/dds_web/pull/1616))
 - Move sprintlog instructions to top of sprintlog ([#1617](https://github.com/ScilifelabDataCentre/dds_web/pull/1617))
+- Move instructions on how to solve failing actions / workflows to the workflow files ([#1620](https://github.com/ScilifelabDataCentre/dds_web/pull/1620/))